garnerv/docs/en/tutorials-and-examples/bookmarks/part-two.rst

         return $out;
     }

+The code above should be manipulated to account for invalid tag entry cases.
+Currently, "Cats" and "cats" are separated by PHP as unique values and thus not thrown out before being sent to the database.
+When sent to the database, an error is thrown because the tag title is not case sensitive.

 While this code is a bit more complicated than what we've done so far, it helps to showcase how powerful the ORM in CakePHP is.
 You can manipulate query results using the :doc:`/core-libraries/collections` methods, and handle